xinychen/transdim/README.md

 > **New version, updated in 2020**

-In the following implementation, we have improved Python codes (in Jupyter Notebook) in terms of both readiability and computational cost.
+In the following implementation, we have improved Python codes (in Jupyter Notebook) in terms of both readiability and efficiency.

 > Our proposed models are highlighted in bold fonts.